NavroJohn/sftp_connection/README.md

 # sftp_client

 This script uses the paramiko module to make a connection to Draxis sftp server where the Africultures servises are storeddatetime A combination of a date and a time.

-Attributes: () You need to set the path for the id_rsa file, the keypass for that file If you want to upload any files in the server you must define the loacl and remote paths.
+You need to set the path for the id_rsa file, the keypass for that file If you want to upload any files in the server you must define the loacl and remote paths.
 TODO: